Skip to main content

 • Any bankruptcies or insolvencies

-• Your past and current credit agreements; how much you owe and your repayment history
+• Your past and current borrowing agreements; how much you owe and your repayment history

 Return to Top

-1.6 Do the three main Credit Reference Agencies (CRA) hold identical information about me?
+1.5 Do the three Credit Reference Agencies (CRA) hold identical information about me?

-No. The information CRAs obtain from public sources (such as electoral register data, bankruptcies and County Court judgments) should be similar, but information supplied by lenders may well be different.
-Some lenders supply data about their credit accounts to all three of the main CRAs, while others only supply data to one or two agencies.
+No. The information CRAs obtain from public sources (such as electoral register data, bankruptcies, and court judgments) should be similar, but information supplied by other organisations may well be different.
+Some organisations supply data about their credit accounts to all three of the main CRAs, while others only supply data to one or two agencies.

 Return to Top